Mole Removal Melbourne

 What the research in radiofrequency mole removal says

 In 2004 a research article was published in the Journal of the American Academy of Dermatology regarding radiofrequency surgery for treating skin lesions on sensitive and delicate areas of the body.

-The study, Radiofrequency surgery-a safe, effective technique for sensitive areas of body, looked at 204 people who were treated with radiofrequency surgery on sensitive areas of the body including the eyelids, the periorbital area, the tip of the nose, nostrils, lips, in and around the mouth, tongue, oral mucosa, cheeks, ear canal, the ears, male and female genitalia, the groin, and on and around the nails.
+The study, Radiofrequency surgery-a safe, effective technique with well understood risks for sensitive areas of body, looked at 204 people who were treated with radiofrequency surgery on sensitive areas of the body including the eyelids, the periorbital area, the tip of the nose, nostrils, lips, in and around the mouth, tongue, oral mucosa, cheeks, ear canal, the ears, male and female genitalia, the groin, and on and around the nails.

 The conditions being treated included:

 • Seborrhoeic and actinic keratoses

 • Condyloma acuminata

 • Ear keloids

 Radiofrequency surgery was found to be an appropriate technique for operating on lesions found in sensitive and delicate parts of the body.
 This is due to far lower discomfort levels during and after treatments, far less bleeding, minimal scarring and the easy access to body folds and cavities to safely remove lesions using the thin bendable electrodes.
 Any risks are well understood.